Chukwudi-justin/Black-Friday-Purchase-Prediction-Using-R/README.md

 ## Age Distribution By Gender
 ![Age](black_Age.png)

-We observe that most for the customers where between the age brackets 18 - 45, with the predominant age bracket being 26 - 35.
+We observe that most of the customers where between the age brackets 18 - 45, with the predominant age bracket being 26 - 35.
 This is expected because most youths prefer buying during discount promo, since they are getting the same product at a discounted price.

 ## City Category